Security-Onion-Solutions/securityonion-docs/architecture.rst

 Evaluation
 ----------
 The simplest architecture is ``Evaluation``.
 All components run on one box.
 Filebeat collects logs and sends them directly to Elasticsearch where they are parsed and indexed.
-Evaluation mode is **not** designed for production usage.
+Evaluation mode is designed for quick installations to temporarily test out Security Onion.
+It is **not** designed for production usage at all.

 .. image:: https://user-images.githubusercontent.com/1659467/87348176-4bd48400-c522-11ea-8a59-338180605f38.png

 Standalone
 ----------
 ``Standalone`` is similar to ``Evaluation`` in that all components run on one box.
-However, instead of Filebeat sending logs directly to Elasticsearch, it sends them to Logstash which then transports them to Elasticsearch.
-Elasticsearch then parses and indexes the logs.
+However, instead of :ref:`filebeat` sending logs directly to :ref:`elasticsearch`, it sends them to :ref:`logstash` which then transports them to :ref:`elasticsearch`. :ref:`elasticsearch` then parses and indexes the logs.

 This type of deployment is typically used for testing, labs, POCs, or **very** low-throughput environments.
 It's not as scalable as a distributed deployment.